-- · are seeking long-term growth through capital appreciation; and - · are investing for the medium to long term.
+- · are seeking more favourable tax treatment through a Canadian equity fund, as dividends are taxed more favourably than interest income; and - · are investing for the medium to long term.

 A word about tax

 In general, you will have to pay income tax on any money you make on a fund.
 How much you pay depends on the tax laws where you live and whether or not you hold the fund in a registered plan such as a Registered Retirement Savings Plan (RRSP) or a Tax-Free Savings Account (TFSA).